 International Federation of Match Poker Statutes

 ARTICLE 1.
-LEGAL STATUS AND NAME
+LEGAL STATUS, NAME AND HEADQUARTERS

 ARTICLE 3.
 PURPOSE